-We are committed to doing all we can to safeguard everyone who accesses and delivers our services.
-In light of the extension of self-isolation and social distancing guidance, our offices are now closed.
+Throughout the Covid-19 pandemic, Cyfannol Women’s Aid have been committed to doing all we can to safeguard everyone who accesses and delivers our services.

 This page has been put together to help you stay safe and well during this period.
 We will continue to update it with advice around safety planning and maintaining well-being.
 Please get in touch if you would like us to add any additional information.

 If you feel you are in immediate danger:

 - If you cannot speak due to being isolated with your abusive partner, dial 999 and press 55.
 This will signal to the operator that you need help but you’re unable to talk.